dominiksalvet/gim/README.md

 sudo gim uninstall https://gitlab.com/dominiksalvet/gim.git
 ```

-You may want to remove gim's cached Git repositories as well if you haven't planned to install gim again.
+You may want to remove gim's cached Git repositories as well if you haven't planned to install and use gim again.
 You can do it by executing the `gim -clear-cache` command before gim is uninstalled.
 Note that **in no case any program installed by gim will be uninstalled** after following those steps.
-These programs must be uninstalled directly by gim's `uninstall` action if required.
+These programs must be uninstalled directly by gim's `uninstall` action or using their makefiles if required.

-Once gim is uninstalled and its cache has been cleared, it is required to use the steps described in the [Install](#install) section in case to install it again.
+Once gim is uninstalled, it is required to use the steps described in the [Install](#install) section in case to install it again.

 ---